 In accordance with FASB Technical Bulletin No. 88-1, Issues Relating to Accounting for Leases, we record tenant improvements made to our leased facilities based on the amount of the total cost to construct the improvements regardless of whether a portion of that cost was paid through an allowance provided by the facility's landlord.
 The amount of the allowance, if any, is recorded as deferred rent.
 We amortize deferred rent on a straight-line basis over the lease term and record the amortization as a reduction of rent expense.
-Amortization of deferred rent for the three months ended March 31, 2009 and 2008 was \$29 and \$30, respectively.
+Amortization of deferred rent was \$59 for the six months ended June 30 during both 2009 and 2008.
 In addition, certain of our operating leases contain predetermined fixed escalations of minimum rentals during the original lease terms.
-For these leases, we recognize the related rental expense on a straight-line basis over the life of the lease and record the difference between the amounts charged to operations and amounts paid as accrued rent which is include d in other accrued expenses on our balance sheet.
+For these leases, we recognize the related rental expense on a straight-line basis over the life of the lease and record the difference between the amounts charged to operations and amounts paid as accrued rent which is included in other acc rued expenses on our balance sheet.